narawit0/100DaysOfCode/README.md

 # My Learning Logs - To Become A Better Programmer.

 - [x] Day001 - Higher-order Function (HOF)
-- [x] Day002 - Object Prototype (still a little bit confuse need to get more time to understand)
+- [x] Day002 - Object Prototype
-- [x] Day003 - New keyword In JS
+- [x] Day003 - New keyword In JS With Function